neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 Some tests depend on external infrastructure and are skipped automatically when run locally:

-- SSH transfer tests require Docker is installed and running.
+- SSH transfer tests require that Docker is installed and running.
 - Cloud storage tests (Google Drive, AWS) require private credentials to run and are generally not expected to be run outside the GitHub actions environment.
 Please contact the development team if you require local testing of Google Drive or AWS for your contribution.